RimTouny/Credit-Card-Fraud-Detection/README.md

-[Fraud Dataset.csv](https://github.com/RimTouny/Credit-Card-Fraud-Detection/files/13895296/Fraud.Dataset.csv)[Fraud Dataset.csv](https://github.com/RimTouny/Credit-Card-Fraud-Detection/files/13895294/Fraud.Dataset.csv)# Credit Card Fraud Detection
+# **Credit Card Fraud Detection**
-Focused on advancing credit card fraud detection, this project employs machine learning algorithms, including neural networks and decision trees, to enhance fraud prevention in the banking sector using (Fraud Dataset) [Uploading Fraud Dataset.csv…][Fraud Dataset.csv](https://github.com/RimTouny/Credit-Card-Fraud-Detection/files/13895290/Fraud.Dataset.csv)
+Focused on advancing credit card fraud detection, this project employs machine learning algorithms, including neural networks and decision trees, to enhance fraud prevention in the banking sector using [Fraud Dataset](https://github.com/RimTouny/Credit-Card-Fraud-Detection/files/13895290/Fraud.Dataset.csv).
 It serves as the final project for a Data Science course at the University of Ottawa in 2023.

 - Required libraries: scikit-learn, pandas, matplotlib.
 - Execute cells in a Jupyter Notebook environment.